Dynamically preparing robust Bell states by time-boundary engineering: Proof of the robustness of Bell states against gradual time boundary

 \section{Proof of the robustness of Bell states against gradual time boundary}

-In the MT, we have numerically confirmed that gradual time boundaries do not disrupt the constructed Bell states.
-To theoretically interpret this phenomenon, we explore this issue by comparing two types of time scattering processes.
+In Sec.~\ref{sec3A}, we have numerically confirmed that gradual TBs do not disrupt the constructed Bell states.
+To theoretically interpret this phenomenon, we explore this issue by comparing two types of TS processes.
 The first type involves the normalized inter-cell coupling strength sharply transforming from $\eta_i$ to $\eta_f$ at time $t_c$.
 The time evolution of the system in this process can be vividly represented as